peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 <!--more-->

 **Arkadiev, Peter**.
+Multiple exponence in the Northwest Caucasian languages.
+Talk at the conference "Caucasian Linguistics: Recent Advances and Emerging Topics", Lyon, June 11-13 2025. [pdf](Arkadiev2025_multexpNWC_Lyon.pdf)

+**Arkadiev, Peter**.
+Tracing the avertive through semantic space: Evidence from Lithuanian.
+Invited keynote talk at the workshop “Avertives in the languages of Europe”, University of Helsinki, 22–23 May 2025. [pdf](Arkadiev2025_LithAvert_Helsinki.pdf)

+**Arkadiev, Peter**.
+Complex predicates as source constructions for non-canonical affixation.
+Talk at the Final conference of the ComPLETE project, Sorbonne Nouvelle & École normale supérieure, Paris, 12-14 May 2025. [pdf](Arkadiev2025_VCPaffixation_Paris.pdf)

+**Arkadiev, Peter**.
 Are there complex predicates formed by reduplication?
 Evidence from Circassian languages.
-Talk at the workshop “Verbal complex predicates in a theoretical and cross-linguistic perspective”, 47th congress of the Deutsche Gesellschaft für Sprachwissenschaft, Mainz, 4–7 March 2025.
+Talk at the workshop “Verbal complex predicates in a theoretical and cross-linguistic perspective”, 47th congress of the Deutsche Gesellschaft für Sprachwissenschaft, Mainz, 4–7 March 2025. [pdf](Arkadiev2025_VCPreduplication_DGfS.pdf)

 **Arkadiev, Peter**.
 Typology and diachrony of ambifixes: some preliminary observations.
 Talk at the Kolloquium Slavische Linguistik, University of Potsdam, 4 December 2024. [pdf](Arkadiev2024_ambifixes_Potsdam.pdf)